-We consider to be central to the effective management of the business and to maintaining the confidence of investors.
+We consider good corporate governance to be central to the effective management of the business and to maintaining the confidence of investors.

-Throughout 2016 and up to the date of this report, the Company satisfied the Code requirements that at least half the Board, excluding the Chairman, should comprise Non-executive Directors determined by the Board to be independent.
+Throughout the year, the Company satisfied the Code requirements that at least half the Board, excluding the Chairman, should comprise Non-executive Directors determined by the Board to be independent.

 Articles of association

 The articles of association are the Company's internal rulebook and regulate the internal management of the Company, setting out how decisions are made and various other matters.
 It deals with matters such as the right of shareholders, the appointment and removal of directors, the conduct of the board and general meetings and communications by William Hill PLC.

 William Hill PLC’s independent external auditor is elected each year by the shareholders at the Annual General Meeting.

 At present our auditor is Deloitte LLP.